Friday, 10 February 2017

 390m Double Sub-Fours

-The Fours are the English hills at or above 400m and below 500m in height that have a minimum drop of 30m.
-The list’s initial compilation was completed in November 2002 and entitled The 400m Peaks of England and was first published on 19th December 2002 on the RHB Yahoo Group file database along with the equivalent Welsh and Manx hills, with the file entitled the 400m hills of England, Isle of Man and Wales, this file was uploaded by Rob Woodall who later augmented data from Clem Clements into the database.
+The Fours - The 400m Hills of England are the English hills at or above 400m and below 500m in height that have 30m minimum drop.
+The initial compilation of this list was completed in November 2002 and entitled The 400m Peaks of England and first published on 19th December 2002 on the RHB Yahoo Group file database along with the equivalent Welsh and Manx hills, with the file entitled the 400m hills of England, Isle of Man and Wales, this file was uploaded by Rob Woodall who later augmented data from Clem Clements into the database.

 The original publication on the RHB Yahoo Group file database was later duplicated en masse by Mark Jackson without prior consultation with, or even notification to the author, with these data forming the equivalent part of the Tumps and with this act resulting in years of undue data divergence that is ongoing.

-Over subsequent years the listing now known as The Fours has been published on the Europeaklist website (15th December 2013) available as a downloadable e-booklet and print-booklet version and on the Haroldstreet website (6th January 2014) available as GPS Waypoints, Google mapping and online hill bagging tick lists.
+Over subsequent years updated versions of this list have been published on the Europeaklist website on the 15th December 2013 and available as a downloadable e-booklet and print-booklet version, and on the Haroldstreet website on the 6th January 2014 and available as GPS Waypoints, Google mapping and online hill bagging tick lists.

-The 390m Double Sub-Fours are those hills that fail to meet the Four qualification by less than 10m of height and also less than 10m of drop, these are the hills that are 390m or more and below 400m in height that have 20m or more and below 30m of drop, they are known as the 390m Double Sub-Four hills.
+The 390m Double Sub-Fours are those hills that fail to meet qualification to the main list by less than 10m of height and also less than 10m of drop, these are the hills that are 390m or more and below 400m in height that have 20m or more and below 30m of drop.

-It seems fitting that the list of The Fours – The 400m Hills of England – 390m Double Sub-Fours should now benefit from a detailed Change Register, and although updates to this sub category have been detailed on the Mapping Mountains site, it is prudent for this Change Register to initially detail the changes to this sub list since the December 2013 publication by Europeaklist.
+It seems fitting that the list of The Fours – The 400m Hills of England should now benefit from a detailed Change Register to the category of the 390m Double Sub-Fours, and although updates to this sub category have been detailed on the Mapping Mountains site, it is prudent for this Change Register to initially detail the changes to this sub list since the December 2013 publication by Europeaklist.

 Change Register